udhc-journals/udhc-journals.github.io/_pages/advisors.md

 Rakesh Biswas MD is a professor of Medicine at Kamineni Institute of Medical sciences, Narketpally, near Hyderabad, India.
 His interests include clinical problem solving applied to patient centered health care and health education and he runs a global-medical elective supported by the BMJ group and  Kamineni Institute of Medical sciences, Narketpally, near Hyderabad, India.(detailed here: http://promotions.bmj.com/jnl/bmj-case-reports-student-electives-2/)

-He has in the past shared his experiences in clinical problem solving extensively through global academic journals and books and is a founding editor of
+He has in the past shared his experiences in clinical problem solving extensively through global academic s and books and is a founding editor of
-International Journal of User Driven healthcare, http://www.igi-global.com/affiliate/rakesh-biswas/115818 and Regional editor for the Journal of Evaluation in Clinical Practice, UK
+International  of User Driven healthcare, http://www.igi-global.com/affiliate/rakesh-biswas/115818 and Regional editor for the  of Evaluation in Clinical Practice, UK
-(http://onlinelibrary.wiley.com/journal/10.1111/%28ISSN%291365-2753/homepage/EditorialBoard.html) as well as a past Deputy Editor of BMJ case reports, UK. http://casereports.bmj.com/site/about/edboard.xhtml
+(http://onlinelibrary.wiley.com//10.1111/%28ISSN%291365-2753/homepage/EditorialBoard.html) as well as a past Deputy Editor of BMJ case reports, UK. http://casereports.bmj.com/site/about/edboard.xhtml

 He is currently engaged in developing a health care blended-learning ecosystem through a network of global multiple learner stakeholders that includes medical student and health professionals from diverse disciplines.
 It also includes patients along with their relatives in rural and urban India so that they may benefit from this global learning toward their local caring.
 His primary focus is on optimization of costs in a manner that can still provide highest quality of care in low resource settings.